-During this meditation, there are a few things we will be doing to experience the prana.
+During the meditation, there are a few things we will be doing to experience the prana.
 You will sometimes be asked to bring your hands to namaste and move them slowly apart and back together.
 You will also be asked to hold your hands with palms facing each other and move them clockwise or anti-clockwise.
 Here's what those movements look like:

 Choose a meditative posture that you can maintain for 30 minutes.
 If you want to lie down in Savasana, that's fine, too.

-We'll start with the Pranayama prayer:
+We'll start with the Pranayama yoga prayer:

 Pranasyedam Vase Sarvam Tridivee Yath Prathishtitham